 In Earlville, however, the average commute to work is quite long.
 On average, people spend 32.04 minutes each day getting to work, which is significantly higher than the national average.

-Earlville is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, Earlville does not have a public transit system used by locals to get to and from work.

-The citizens of Earlville have a very low rate of college education: just 7.83% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.
+The population of Earlville has a very low overall level of education: only 7.83% of people over 25 hold a 4-year college degree or higher.

 Earlville is a somewhat ethnically-diverse city.
 The people who call Earlville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Earlville residents report their race to be White, followed by Asian.
 Important ancestries of people in Earlville include German, Irish, Norwegian, English, and Polish.